joshuatz/desktop-cloud-transform/README.md

 ![Demo GIF](https://github.com/joshuatz/desktop-cloud-transform/raw/master/readme-files/Desktop%20Cloud%20Transform%20(DCT)%20-%20Dog%20Demo.gif "Using various saved configurations")

+You can also just use it as a drag-and-drop uploader for Cloudinary, so that you can drop a local file onto the bottom upload area and instantly get back a public URL to use anywhere you like.

 This Git readme file is really meant to cover the technical parts of the application and how to use it, rather than purpose, so for more info on the background and uses for this project, be sure to check out my project page [here](https://joshuatz.com/projects/applications/desktop-cloud-transform-dct/).

 # Disclaimers: